JolomiFAmuka/old_random_python_stuff/README.md

 # python_stuff
-random stuff on my laptop
+Random stuff on my laptop.
 This is basically random python practice files